Skip navigation

 Department: Northumbria Law School

-Currently, she acts as an Expert witness for the defense and is instructed in cases which involve domestic abuse where the defendant has acted in self defence against a violent abusive partner.
-She is cited at paras 30, 31 RT v The First Tier Tribunal (Social Entitlement Chamber) and Criminal Injuries Compensation Authority: [2016] UKUT 306 (AAC) - GOV.UK (www.gov.uk).
+Currently, she acts as an Expert witness and is instructed in cases which involve domestic abuse where the defendant has acted in self defence against a violent abusive partner/defence is duress/compulsion where both history and impact of abuse is of relevance to mens rea and mitigation in sentencing.
+She is cited at paras 30, 31 RT v The First Tier Tribunal (Social Entitlement Chamber) and Criminal Injuries Compensation Authority: [2016] UKUT 306 (AAC).
 Also cited in sentencing remarks in The Queen v D (R), 2013 R v D (R) – [2014] 1 LRC 629 (paras 4,10,19,20, 34) The Queen -v-D (R) (judiciary.uk).

 Susan serves on the Board of Trustees for Advance Professor Susan Edwards - Advance Charity, a charity supporting women and young girls affected by domestic abuse.

-She is mentor for CARA (the Council for At-Risk Academics) Home (cara.ngo).
-Cara is a rescue mission for academics around the world who need urgent help to escape from discrimination, persecution, violence or conflict and supports academics who choose to work in their home countries despite serious dangers, and higher education institutions whose work is threatened or compromised.
+She is a mentor for CARA (the Council for At-Risk Academics) Home (cara.ngo).
+Cara is a rescue mission for academics around the world who need urgent help to escape from discrimination, persecution, violence or conflict.

-She is a member of the UK Guantanamo Network an alliance of UK activists and organisations dedicated to closing Guantanamo prison and securing fair trials or safe release for the men held there.
+She is a member of the UK Guantanamo Network an alliance of UK activists and organisations dedicated to closing Guantanamo prison and securing fair trials or safe release for the men held there and a member of their APPG.

-She is a member of a Member of the Bar Human Rights Committee.
-Bar Human Rights Committee of England & Wales – Promoting and protecting human rights through the rule of law and Co-authored a report for the BHRC with WHRIN: following a visit to Nepal “Witchcraft Accusation and Persecution in Nepal”, Country Report Launched at National Women’s Commission in Kathmandu, Nepal, 2014 http://www.whrin.org/wp-content/uploads/2014/04/2480903_nepal_report_FINAL.pdf
+She is a member of the Criminal Bar Association and a member of the Bar Human Rights Committee.
+Bar Human Rights Committee of England & Wales – Promoting and protecting human rights through the rule of law and Co-authored a report for the BHRC with WHRIN: following a visit to Nepal “Witchcraft Accusation and Persecution in Nepal”, Country Report Launched at National Women’s Commission in Kathmandu, Nepal, 2014 http://www.whrin.org/wp-content/uploads/2014/04/2480903_nepal_report_FINAL.pdf.

-Susan has spoken at CBA, Criminal Bar Associations events on domestic homicide and abuse, lectured in the UK, US, Europe, Eastern Europe, Russia, Japan, Australia, Tasmania, the Middle East, Iran and conducted empirical research in the US.
-She has also contributed to the Human Trafficking Foundation report ‘The Voice of British Survivors of Modern Slavery 2021’.
+Susan has spoken at the Criminal Bar Association events on domestic homicide and abuse, lectured in the UK, US, Europe, Eastern Europe, Russia, Japan, Australia, Tasmania, the Middle East, Iran,Bahrain, amongst others and conducted empirical research in the US (Portland Police Department, Maine).
+She has also contributed to work on Human Trafficking first with the Coalition Against Trafficking in the 1990's when funded by Safer Cities project and Nuffield to research the CJS reposne to 'prostitution; and more recently the Human Trafficking Foundation report ‘The Voice of British Survivors of Modern Slavery 2021’.

-Susan has tutored post graduate students across the world including Umeå Centre for Gender Studies Sweden (2009), and Women’s Human Rights Training Institute Bulgaria (2003-2006) sessions for advocates across Europe in gender-based ECHR claims.
-Bulgarian Gender Research Foundation Institute (bgrf.org)
+Susan has tutored post graduate students across the world including Umeå Centre for Gender Studies Sweden (2009-2011), and Women’s Human Rights Training Institute Bulgaria (2003-2006) providing sessions for advocates across Europe in gender-based ECHR claims.
+Bulgarian Gender Research Foundation Institute (bgrf.org).

 Served as one of the specialist editors for Borrie and Lowe: The Law of Contempt 4TH ed 2010 Butterworth Ch 6 ‘Civil Contempt’ pp 123-253.

 Member of several learned societies serves on the editorial board of four law journals.
-Was Editor of Denning Law Journal from 2003-2016.
+Formerly Editor of Denning Law Journal from 2003-2016.

 Susan Edwards